pixee/codemodder-specs/logging.md

 # Logging

 This specification dictates logging requirements for codemodder frameworks.
-This warrants a specification so that the frameworks can align on a general design, some important messages to log, and formats.
-This way, users get a relatively consistent experience, design problems are solved once, and downstream tooling can make assumptions about expected output.
+Fameworks need to align on a general design, some important messages to log, and formats.
+This way, users get a relatively consistent experience, design problems are solved once and only once, and downstream tooling can make assumptions about expected output.

 # Output format

-The `--log-format` parameter tells the framework whether the output should be human readable by specifying `human` (which is the default) or `json`.
+The `--log-format` parameter tells the framework whether the output should be human readable by specifying `human` (which is the default) or `json`, which causes each message to be logged as its own self-contained JSON object.

 ## `human` output